how to install a firewall router on raspberry pi

 The role of a firewall is to block or allow access from a specific IP to another.

-Ex: We deny port 22 to everyone, except computer A that can access computer B with port 22.
+For example, we can deny usage of port 22 (SSH) to everyone, except computer A that can connect to computer B on port 22.

 Black or White

-In a firewall configuration, you have the choice between two default rules:
+In a firewall configuration, you start with a choice between two default rules:

 Depending on what you want to do with your Raspberry Pi router, it’s your choice to take the one you want.

 The first option is probably ok if you are using it at home.
-You may want to block only certain things like the torrent protocol or specific IPs address.
+You may want to block only certain things, like the torrent protocol or specific IPs addresses.
+But at work it’s generally the second.
+The good practice is to block everything except what is allowed (if you don’t need something, it’s safer to keep it blocked).

 In, Out and Forward

-But in output it’s not a big deal what your server is doing on the Internet.
+For example, if you host a web server, you can generally block everything in input except HTTP and HTTPS traffic.
+But in output, it’s not a big deal what your server is doing on the Internet.

 There is no need to protect it more than that.